Skip to main content

 • Long-lasting.
 The heat pump unit has a lifespan of 20 or more years and the underground loops can have a lifespan of 25–50 years or longer.

-Contact a Carrier Geothermal Heat Pump Dealer
+Contact a Carrier Geothermal Heating and Cooling Dealer

 Find A Geothermal Dealer keyboard_arrow_right